 Veg Box Schemes - seasonal and local or sourced from afar?

-With our standards for local produce becoming higher all the time and the supermarkerts quick to respond to our demands, can veg box schemes really still offer local and fairly priced fruit and veg or are we all slaves to the supermarket?
+With our standards for local produce becoming higher all the time and the supermarkets quick to respond to our demands, can veg box schemes really still offer local and fairly priced fruit and veg or are we all slaves to the supermarket?

 The first veg box scheme was launched in London in 1994 and offered the good people of the capital same day harvested seasonal veg.
-The idea quickly caught on and now there are around 600 schemes operating aroung the UK.
+The idea quickly caught on and now there are around 600 schemes operating around the UK.
 There are also some supermarkets beginning to offer boxes and in 2007 box schemes were worth more than £100 million a year.

 Who doesn't want to arrive home and find a box of fresh veg and fruit waiting?
 Or to be at home waiting for the van to turn up with your box of delights delivered at a time to suit you so you have everything to prepare the evening meal without having to leave your home?